UK Council for Psychotherapy

 • For those of us who tend to be fearfully avoidant, we may be more in touch with our emotions, yet self-critical.
 For others who may tend to be more dismissively avoidant, we may live as if only we count, maybe even contemptuous of others' emotions.

-Response To Conflict We may avoid conflict, especially if distressed.
+Response To Conflict We may avoid conflict, especially if distressed and close down our curiosity.

 Intimacy & Sexuality We may have learnt not to be vulnerable or show our heart.
 "Don't get too close" may be our stand.
 A part of us may be longing, yearning for love, to share intimacy & emotional connection and if we connect with a person who stays, something inside of us may want to run off.
 We may pine for an old relationship, building it up better than our current one & better than it actually was.
 We may be so avoidant that we leave the relationship.
 We may tend to segregate sex and sensuality from the rest of our relationship.
 We may resist things, stop ourself having a full loving relationships.
 We may say & believe we want to be in a relationship, yet be afraid of being in one, fearing losing ourself, often fearing engulfment, commitment.
 We may believe that a relationship means we have to forsake our free will, free spirit.
 We may avoid attachment figures, become distancing, easily bored.
 We may want a relationship, struggling to find the "right one" and be comfortable with them.
 We may consistently tell ourselves that the problem is we just haven't found the right person.
 Others may choose very safe relationships, situations, which aren't new or potentially difficult.
 We may tell ourself that being in a relationship means that we are responsible for our partner's feelings, becoming anxious about this.
 In our romantic relationships we may have a pattern of being with unavailable others, long distance, or even virtual relationships.
 (See also Love Avoidance, Love Avoidant)